fbeneventi/examon_demo/README.md

 To test the installation we can use the `examon_pub` plugin available in the `publishers/examon_pub` folder of  this project.

+It is highly recommended to follow the tutorial described in the Jupyter notebook `README-notebook.ipynb` to understand how an Examon plugin works.

 After having installed and configured it on one or more test nodes we can start the data collection running for example:

 ```bash